SIMULATeQCD: A simple multi-GPU lattice code for QCD calculations: Physics modules

+For pure SU(3) we have implemented the standard Wilson gauge action~\cite{Wilson:1974sk}, with efficient sampling through heat bath (HB)~\cite{cabibbo_new_1982,fabricius_heat_1984,kennedy_improved_1985} and over-relaxation (OR)~\cite{adler_over-relaxation_1981,creutz_overrelaxation_1987} updates.
+For dynamical fermions, we use the HISQ action~\cite{Follana:2006rc} and generate configurations using a Rational Hybrid Monte Carlo (RHMC) algorithm~\cite{Kennedy:1998cu,clark_rhmc_2004}.
 To carry out matrix inversions we use a conjugate gradient algorithm, for which multiple right-hand sides~\cite{Mukherjee:2014pye} (MRHS), multiple shifts \cite{Jegerlehner:1996pm}, and mixed precision implementations are available to improve performance.
 The RHMC uses a three-scale integrator~\cite{Sexton:1992nu}, which naturally profits from the Hasenbusch trick~\cite{Hasenbusch:2001ne}.
 By default, the integration uses a leapfrog, but an Omelyan ($2\nd$ order minimal norm) integrator for the largest scale is also available \cite{OMELYAN2003272}.